 Finally, let's get to the sweet part and compare the cards that you can use to finance your trips.
 Here we've assembled all the criteria that can anyway affect the profitability of the card.
 Pay attention to important parameters, such as bonuses and fees.
 The rewards value of each card is presented in the first row.

-** All figures are hypothetical and may vary individually.
-No additional cost is based on the no annual fee offer for the first year.
-The annual fee will be $95 after that.
-In this calculation we assume that a cardholder pays any balance off monthly, so no interest accrues.
-Otherwise, interest charges eat away any value provided.
+**All figures are hypothetical and may vary individually.
+No additional cost is based on the no annual fee offer.
+In this calculation we assume that a cardholder pays off balances monthly, so no interest is accrued.

 Disclaimer: This editorial content is not provided or commissioned by the credit card issuer(s).
 Opinions expressed here are the author's alone, not those of the credit card issuer(s), and have not been reviewed, approved or otherwise endorsed by the credit card issuer(s).
 Reasonable efforts are made to present accurate info, however all info is presented without warranty.
 Consult a card's issuing bank about the terms & conditions.